QyDing02/qyding02.github.io/_tabs/about.md

 ## Short Biography
 Currently a junior undergraduate at Sun Yat-sen University (SYSU), I am specializing in Computer Science and Technology (Artificial Intelligence and Big Data).

 In the spring of 2022, I was privileged to join the HCP lab, guided by Keze Wang.
-My research focuses on computer vision.

 ## Research Interests
-Since I'm new to research, I'm interested in many areas and I'm always excited to take on something new.
-Right now, I'm really focusing on learning about machine learning and computer vision.
-Most of my work now involves these main tasks:
+I'm interested in many areas and I'm always excited to take on something new.

-Gesture Generation Based on Diffusion Models.
+Recently, my research focuses on Computer Vision and Human-Computer Interaction.
+Most of my work now involves gesture generation based on diffusion models.

 ## News